-Don’t let the competition out-innovate you and usurp your market share.
-New upstarts enter your industry every day, and they are most likely leveraging digital product development.
-If you lag behind, they’ll become more attractive to your customers.
+Don't let the competition out-innovate you and usurp your market share.
+New upstarts enter your industry daily, most likely leveraging digital product development.
+If you lag, they'll become more attractive to your customers.
 Sustain your competitive edge by being first to market with updates or new technologies, achievable with digital product development.

 Businesses Need to Jumpstart Revenue

-Launching or improving a new product in an uncertain economic climate is actually a smart move.
-It’s not without its challenges.
-The push to deploy is urgent, especially if it fulfills a specific new need caused by business altering impacts like the pandemic.
+Launching or improving a new product in an uncertain economic climate is smart.
+It's not without its challenges.
+The push to deploy is urgent, primarily if it fulfills a specific new need caused by business-altering impacts like the pandemic.

-Look at the pivots the dining, hospitality, education, and retail industries have had to make to meet new needs and find new revenue streams.
-Digital product development is faster and more amiable to getting products to market.
+Look at the pivots the dining, hospitality, education, and retail industries have made to meet new needs and find new revenue streams.
+Digital product development is faster and more amiable in getting products to market.

 All these reasons suggest urgency; however, introducing it into your organization requires a framework of processes and a strategic approach.
 We'll tackle these next.